 My impression of the hiking on this day was that this was what the area must have looked like that Abraham lived in.
 The landscape is relatively undeveloped compared to the Galilee, but at this time of year it was green, so it didn't feel like a desert.
 All of the Levant region is briefly green in the spring - it rains in the winter, grass and flowers come up; by the end of April they're dying and everything turns brown until December.
-In this area it's even more dramatic but we caught it just the right time.
-It's probably prime sheep-grazing season, too, and we would spot shepherds and flocks periodically throughout the next days.
+In this area the green period is even shorter, but we caught it at just the right time.
+It's prime sheep-grazing season, too, and we would spot shepherds and flocks periodically throughout the next days.

-Nachshon had just rejoined us after taking an extended break to let his foot heal from an inflammation which I can't remember how to spell.
+Nachshon had just rejoined us after taking an extended break to let his foot heal from an inflammation that I can't remember how to spell.
 A few miles in, it was hurting him so badly that he couldn't continue.
 We all sat around being bummed for a while, but we continued on, resigning ourselves to hike without him.
-The group at this point was me, Joyce the Dutch girl, and Idan, the Israeli guy from Ra'anana, a city in Israel's Europe-like, cosmopolitan "center" region.
+The group at this point contained myself, Joyce the Dutch girl, and Idan, the Israeli guy from Ra'anana, a city in Israel's Europe-like, cosmopolitan "center" region.

 Climbing up the mountain to Amasa was hard, and the result incredible.
 At the top, you could look down and see green landscape and desert all in one panorama.
 It was a very distinct divide.
 Not far to our east, the landscape seemed to fall away as the hills plummeted down toward the Jordan Valley and the Dead Sea.

 We slept that night in one of my favorite places along the trail, a little town called Amasa.
 It had a sign welcoming thru-hikers ("shovlim", following proper Hebrew word derivation, rather than usual "shvilistim") and directing us to a house, but there was not a soul around except an Arab teenager who seemed to be working as gatekeeper.
 I was kind of surprised to see they employed an Arab guy in this way since the town was just a very short distance from the West Bank fence, but you never know who is or isn't going to be paranoid around here.